 (Note that none of the two inputs is a replacement for practice in speaking and writing.
-That is, you can’t just listen and read a lot to get good at speaking and writing.
+That is, you can’t get good at speaking and writing just by listening and reading a lot.
 Inputs help, but practicing outputs is a must.)

 This post is for poor to average speakers of English who need plenty of listening as an input and those who want to improve their listening comprehension (for movies etc. or exams such as IELTS, TOEFL, and PTE).

 - How listening helps your English Language skills?

 - What type of content to listen and where to find it?